 Despite this mornings aggravating antics, I'm almost hoping that this school day will go slowly.
 I don't think I really want to go home anytime soon anymore

 I stop dead in my tracks and look around back behind me, from where I left Alex.
 I could still see him clearly from this distance; I see him still by his locker.
-His eyes still concentrated within it, arms weaving through the things in his back-pack.
+His eyes still concentrated on it, arms weaving through the things in his back-pack.
 I doubt he looked to give me another glance.
 I inhale another sharp, painful and completely useless deep breath.
 I scold myself for it, again and turn back to finally go up the flight of stairs, clutching everything to my chest tighter then before.

 Forget what I said earlier, now I just want the school day to be over with quickly so I can go back in my tree-house...